Texas Cichlid Care Guide: The Only Cichlid Native to the United States

 Breeding Texas Cichlids

-If you’re ready to take on a challenge, Texas Cichlids breeding can be an exhilarating experience.
+If you’re ready to take on a challenge, Texas Cichlids breeding is an exhilarating experience.
 You need to plan out the process accordingly and closely monitor every step for successful results – from installing the aquarium with sand bedding and flat rock, watching their courting dance along with the color change of male cichlid during this ritual.
 All are part of what makes these fish so captivating!
 Ensuring proper care in each stage is vital if one wishes to obtain desired outcomes (video source).

 Spawning And Fry Care

 Texas Cichlids have a unique spawning process.
-The pair clear an area, usually on a flat rock or in the substrate, and lay between 500-1000 eggs that are sticky to the touch and are roughly 2 mm in size.
+The pair clear an area, on a flat rock or in the substrate, and lay between 500-1000 eggs that are sticky to the touch and are roughly 2 mm in size.
 They will stay by these until they hatch before transitioning into providing care for their fry once they reach free swimming stages.
 One thing to keep in mind with Texas Cichlids in a breeding tank is once the fry are born, the male may push his aggression on the female if there are no other tankmates.
 In a breedin tank situation, it would be best to remove the male once the fry are born or use a tank separator to keep the male away from the female and the fry.

 Feeding fry is easy as they are born big enough to eat baby brine shrimp.
 Feed this and powered flakes until they are big enough to eat traditional aquarium food.